 - by giving careful consideration to the expected net cash redemption requirements of Funds SA's clients.
-The allocation to cash in the strategic asset allocation of each investment product is set at a level sufficient to manage expected cash redemptions, - a large proportion of each investment product is invested in highly liquid investments such as actively traded equities, unit trusts or securities with short-term maturities, - reporting and monitoring the liquidity of the fund on a daily basis to ensure prospective client cash outflows and switches can be met, - · by undertaking portfolio management and rebalancing activities, and - by undertaking regular stress testing on liquidity positions to identify sources of liquidity strain before they are realised.
+The allocation to cash in the strategic asset allocation of each investment product is set at a level sufficient to manage expected cash redemptions, and - a large proportion of each investment product is invested in highly liquid investments such as actively traded equities, unit trusts or securities with short-term maturities.

-For the Scheme itself, the liquidity position is monitored daily.
+For the Scheme itself, the liquidity position is monitored on a daily basis.
 The Scheme's cash and liquidity policy is to have sufficient cash balances to meet anticipated weekly benefit payments, expenses and investing activities.